Deployable Specialized Forces: Distinctive elements

 The Deployable Specialized Forces purpose is to develop systems and processes for standardized training, equipment, organization, planning, and scheduling of rapidly deployable specialized forces to execute mission objectives in support of tactical and operational commanders.
 Since 2007, the unit has deployed throughout the world in support of national interests and requirements as tailored and integrated force packages.
 This included response to the 2010 Haiti earthquake, in support of the Deepwater Horizon oil spill in the Gulf of Mexico, and more recently deploying specialized counter piracy boarding teams to the Middle East, such as Operation Ocean Shield, where TACLET and MSST teams part of Combined Task Force 151 were an integral role in Somali counterpiracy.
 In addition, since 2007, DSF units have taken part in nine of the 11 largest maritime cocaine seizures.

-Deployable Specialized Forces are not special operations forces as they are not a part of United States Special Operations Command (USSOCOM) since the Coast Guard does not operate under the Department of Defense.
-Missions of deployable specialized forces units include high-risk, high-profile tasks such as counter-terrorism, diving operations, intelligence-cued boarding operations, Visit, Board, Search, and Seizure, threat assessments involving nuclear, and biological, or chemical weapons, as well as detecting and, if necessary, stopping or arresting submerged divers.
+Deployable Specialized Forces are not special operations forces, as they are not a part of United States Special Operations Command (USSOCOM) since the Coast Guard does not operate under the Department of Defense.

 Deployable Specialized Forces also had health services technicians who were attached to medical teams operating within differing commands.
 These technicians supported roles in Afghanistan, Iraq, and other areas with Navy and Department of Defense groups.